simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-02-02
+<br />**Date image released:**  2024-02-03
-<br />**This image is owned by:**  Sander de Jong
-<br />**Title of the image:**  NGC 1893 and the Tadpoles of IC 410
+<br />**Title of the image:**  Apollo 14: A View from Antares
-<br />**Description for the image:**  This cosmic view shows off an otherwise faint emission nebula IC 410, captured under clear Netherlands skies with telescope and narrowband filters.
-Above and right of center you can spot two remarkable inhabitants of the interstellar pond of gas and dust, known as the tadpoles of IC 410.
-Partly obscured by foreground dust, the nebula itself surrounds NGC 1893, a young galactic cluster of stars.
-Formed in the interstellar cloud a mere 4 million years ago, the intensely hot, bright cluster stars energize the glowing gas.
-Globules composed of denser cooler gas and dust, the tadpoles are around 10 light-years long and are likely sites of ongoing star formation.
-Sculpted by stellar winds and radiation their heads are outlined by bright ridges of ionized gas while their tails trail away from the cluster's central young stars.
-IC 410 and embedded NGC 1893 lie some 10,000 light-years away, toward the nebula-rich constellation Auriga.
+<br />**Description for the image:**  Apollo 14's Lunar Module Antares landed on the Moon on February 5, 1971.
+Toward the end of the stay astronaut Ed Mitchell snapped a series of photos of the lunar surface while looking out a window, assembled into this detailed mosaic by Apollo Lunar Surface Journal editor Eric Jones.
+The view looks across the Fra Mauro highlands to the northwest of the landing site after the Apollo 14 astronauts had completed their second and final walk on the Moon.
+Prominent in the foreground is their Modular Equipment Transporter, a two-wheeled, rickshaw-like device used to carry tools and samples.
+Near the horizon at top center is a 1.5 meter wide boulder dubbed Turtle rock.
+In the shallow crater below Turtle rock is the long white handle of a sampling instrument, thrown there javelin-style by Mitchell.
+Mitchell's fellow moonwalker and first American in space, Alan Shepard, also used a makeshift six iron to hit two golf balls.
+One of Shepard's golf balls is just visible as a white spot below Mitchell's javelin.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/Tadpoles2048original.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/a14pan9335-43emj.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).